open-telemetry/opentelemetry-collector-contrib/processor/coralogixprocessor/README.md

 or
 the [Probabilistic Sampler](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/probabilisticsamplerprocessor)
 to only send new blueprints to coralogix.
-If sampling is not enabled it won't cache anything and the `sampling.priorty` attribute won't be added.
+If sampling is not enabled it won't cache anything and the `sampling.priority` attribute won't be added.

 The cache is limited by the `max_cache_size_mib` configuration, if the cache is full it will remove the oldest entries to make space for new ones.